Joker Out: 2016–2021: Formation and Umazane misli

-2022–present: Demoni and Eurovision Song Contest
+2022–2023: Demoni and Eurovision Song Contest

 In April 2022, they released the music video for the last single from their first album "Barve Oceana".
-On May 12, at the eighth edition of the Zlata piščal Awards, they were nominated for "Artist of the Year" for the second year in a row.
-On August 31, they released their second album Demoni, which was preceded by the song "Katrina".
-They held a presentation concert for the album on September 9 at the Križanke outdoor theatre in Slovenia's capital Ljubljana.
-On October 10, they announced on Instagram that bassist Martin Jurkovič was leaving the band to study abroad and was being replaced by Nace Jordan, a member of "Diamanti", the house band of the "V petek zvečer" show.
+On 12 May, at the eighth edition of the Zlata piščal Awards, they were nominated for "Artist of the Year" for the second year in a row.
+On 31 August they released their second album Demoni, which was preceded by the song "Katrina".
+They held a presentation concert for the album on 9 September at the Križanke outdoor theatre in Slovenia's capital Ljubljana.
+On 10 October they announced on Instagram that bassist Martin Jurkovič was leaving the band to study abroad and was being replaced by Nace Jordan, a member of "Diamanti", the house band of the "V petek zvečer" show.
 "Katrina" was followed at the end of October by "Demoni", their first Serbian-language single, which represents their first official release for the former Yugoslav market.

 On 8 December 2022, RTV Slovenija announced that Joker Out would represent Slovenia in the Eurovision Song Contest 2023 in Liverpool.
 Recording for their Eurovision song took place within the month of December 2022 in Hamburg, Germany, over a 12-day period.
 The band stated that they wanted to keep the entire song in the Slovene language, saying: "we want to translate Slovenian into a universal language of dance and entertainment that all countries understand."
 In January 2023, the band shot their music video in Ljubljana, at the Grand Hotel Union.